1986 Dallas Cowboys season

 The Dallas Cowboys season was the franchise's 27th season in the National Football League.
-The team finished the regular season at 7–9 and finishing with a losing record for the first time since 1964.
+The team finished the regular season at 7–9, their first time finishing with a losing record since 1964.

 Summary

 The Cowboys, re-invigorated by the off-season acquisitions of running back Herschel Walker and passing coordinator Paul Hackett, got off to a strong 6–2 start, including a season opening win on Monday night over the eventual Super Bowl champion New York Giants, which saw Walker score the winning touchdown late in the game, and a 30–6 blowout win over the Washington Redskins, which ended the Redskins 5–0 start.
 Quarterbacks Danny White and Steve Pelluer played well early in the season under Hackett's tutelage, who was brought over from the San Francisco 49ers to breathe new life into the passing game.
 However, White broke his wrist on a sack by Carl Banks during a crucial loss to the New York Giants, and was ruled out for the season.
 Pelluer took over as the starting quarterback, and struggled mightily, throwing 17 interceptions over the course of the season, as well as seeing constant pressure from opposing pass rushers, including being sacked a team record twelve times in a game against San Diego.
 The Cowboys lost seven out of their final eight games, and suffered a five-game losing streak to close out the season, including embarrassing losses to the Redskins (41–14) and the Seahawks in the annual Thanksgiving Day game (31–14).
 It was the Cowboys' first loss on Thanksgiving since 1979.
 During the third quarter of a late-season loss to the Los Angeles Rams, Tom Landry was forced to leave the field due to a threat against his life.
 Landry returned to the field later in the game wearing a bulletproof vest.